 - Climate: Tropical climate with distinct wet and dry seasons

 - EF Banjarmasin Flagship school: Jl.
-Gatot Subroto
+Gatot Subroto opened in 2014

 What Makes Banjarmasin Unique?

 - Sabilal Muhtadin Great Mosque, home to several thousand worshippers during prayer times